 - Alert the Engagement Editor on FB Messenger about what’s new on the site and needs promoting.

 - Your job ends on Sunday.
 Send a handover note to the next production editor(s) by 5 p.m.
 AT.
-You want to ease the next person into the job, so make note of anything you feel they need to know about content, workflow, etc. This may include observations about what worked or didn’t, and ideas for improvement.
+You want to ease the next person into the job, so make note of anything you feel they need to know about content, workflow, top performing stories, etc. This may include observations about what worked or didn’t, and ideas for improvement.
 CC the instructor on the email.
 There is no specific word count.

-This position consists of six sub-roles:
+This position consists of seven sub-roles:

 - Copy editor/rewrite desk